EMDR Therapy for Emergency Physicians and Nurses

 Sometimes Emergency physicians and nurses don’t seek help because they think it might be held against them.

-I am a private-pay therapist, so your therapy records with me aren’t shared with your insurance company or employer.
+I am a private-pay therapist, so your therapy records with me aren’t automatically shared with your insurance company or employer.

 1. You report imminent threat to yourself or someone else